Coronavirus | With 1,576 new cases, Maharashtra crosses 29,000 mark

 One death each was reported from Panvel, Jalgaon and Aurangabad city.

-“65% of the deaths reported today had high-risk co-morbidities such as diabetes, hypertension, asthma and heart disease,” said Dr. Awate.
+“65% of the deaths reported today had high-risk co-morbidities such as diabetes, hypertension, asthma and heart disease,” said Dr. Pradeep Awate, State Surveillance Officer.

 Of the new cases, Mumbai city reported 933 new cases as the city’s cumulative tally crossed the 17,000-case mark to touch 17,671.